juhasev/sample-ninja-help/project-disqualify-participants.md

 - Quotas are decremented
 - QUALITY_SCORE is adjusted down

-> You can disqualify panelists while your project is running! **Sample Ninja's Sampling Engine** will automatically find replacement panelists and invite them to the project!
+> You can disqualify panelists while your project is running!
+The advanced sampling engine will automatically find replacement panelists and invite them to the project!

 > If your survey platform can identify duplicates and participants with quality issues like straight lining, you can use the appropriate exit links to terminate them immediately.
 See **Project configuration** -> **Exit links** for more details.